martin457/playerfinder/README.md

 * To close the Java application, make it active by clicking on it and then hit ESC.

 # Credits
 * [FYP](https://github.com/THE-FYP).
-All of this would have been way harder without all the samp hacking tools he's graciously published over the past decade.
+All of this would have been way harder without the samp hacking tools he's graciously published over the past decade.
 * [this jlink project i used as a starting point.](https://bitbucket.org/FlPe/javafx_jlink_example/src/master/)